RainbowCatTeck/NumberGuess/Readme.md

 5. **Task 5 - Error Handling:**
    - Handle any potential errors in the game, such as invalid input from the player.

 Remember, the key to building a project is to break it down into smaller, manageable tasks.
-Start with the basic functionality first, then you can add more features like scorekeeping, difficulty levels, or a graphical user interface.
-Happy coding! 😊
+Start with the basic functionality first, then you can add more features like score keeping, difficulty levels, or a graphical user interface.
+Happy coding! 😊~~S~~